Manu343726/Turbo/README.md

 ### Compilation-time static warning:

 The only standard way to throw warnings during compilation is the `#warning` macro.
-But this warnings are checked during preprocessing time, and what a C++ (meta)programmer needs is a way to generate warnings depending in compile-time values and/or templates.
+But this warnings are checked during preprocessing time, and what a C++ (meta)programmer needs is a way to generate warnings depending on compile-time values and/or templates.

 Turbo implements a `STATIC_WARNING()` macro, which generates a warning at template instantation phase.
 This feature is based